tess-jl/aws-developer-course/notes/19_AWS_Other_Services.md

 **Database Migration Service (DMS)** = quickly enable us to load data on to any of these DBs

 ### Amazon Certificate Manager (ACM)
+**Amazon Certificate Manager (ACM)** = used to host public SSL certificates in AWS, can either:
+* buy own certificates and upload them via CLI
+* have ACM provision and renew public SSL certs for me for free ACM loads SSL certs onto:
+* LBs (including LBs created by EB)
+* CloudFront distributions
+* APIs on API Gateways

+--> SSL certs are annoying to manage manually so ACM is great way to do it **ACM helps with SSL termination on the service with the SSL cert** therefore further reqs that are happening to other services internally on the backend can be done on HTTP (HTTPS no longer)
+* therefore less CPU cost on EC2s because don't have to encrypt/decrypt payload and don't have to manage SSL certs for EC2s

+Hands on
+open ACM console --> req public cert from amazon --> add domain name --> choose DNS validation to validate that we do own domain name (in this case it's in Route53) --> need to create a CNAME record in DNS config for validation to work
+-just have record created in Route 53 for us --> create the CNAME record for us -wait for validation --> cert issued

+use certificate in EB--> create an env that leverages that cert --> add the SSL cert in custom config --> create EB app -LB should have our SSL cert to access our env from there -created but need to have CNAME record to create the right domain name for our app --> route 53 --> go to domain --> create CNAME record NOW check in browser and it has right domain name with HTTPS

+-verify that cert in use by going to ACM --> can also go to ELB console --> look at the listeners

 REVIEW
 -RTMP protocol